 Final Tips

-- Budget for exam fees and study materials.
+- Budget for exam fees, materials, and prep tools

-- Stay updated with higher education advancements in accounting.
+- Stay current with higher education developments in accounting

 Have more questions about how to become a CPA?
 Ask Us.